The First Ananda School

 In 1997, a family in Portland wanted an Education for Life school for their children.
 Susan Usha Dermond and Karen Bharati Busch, long-term educators and advocates of conscious education, founded the school in its current location with 7 students and the support of the Ananda Church.
 Ms. Dermond is also the author of Calm and Compassionate Children.

 Living Wisdom School (LWS) is part of a greater network of schools that are based on Education for Life (EFL).
-There are currently six EFL schools worldwide that share a common thread but are unique in their expression based on the children and families that they serve.
+The EFL schools and programs worldwide share a common thread but are unique in their expression based on the children and families that they serve.